 You might be calculating how much taxes you can save now, but wait!
 This is not all.

 That was a lot of sections.
-We hope you were taking note of all the money you can save in your income tax return this year.
-What next?
-Start saving money and taxes from now on, and we will start working on the second part of this blog to bring you more hacks to save taxes.
-See you in the next one.
+It might seem overwhelming now, but you'll get used to it once you use them regularly.
+Start investing money and saving taxes from initial employment days, and we will start working on the second part of this blog to bring you more hacks to save taxes.
+See you at the next one.

 There are mainly six types of taxpayers in India: Individuals, Hindu Undivided Family(HUF), Association of Persons(AOP), Body of Individuals (BOI), Firms and Companies.
 Each of these taxpayers needs to file Income Tax returns and pay taxes according to their tax slabs and other incomes.